Origins and Growth of the Derbes Law Firm, LLC

 Involvement in the Community

 The firm’s members have been active in the legal community as well as the community at large.
 The firm boasts two past presidents of the Jefferson Bar Association – – Beau P. Sagona (2008) and Eric J. Derbes (2014), and a former chair of the Louisiana State Bar Association Young Lawyers’ Division – Melanie M. Mulcahy, who also served as Division representative of the American Bar Association Young Lawyers’ Division.
 Frederick L. Bunol has been active in the Jefferson Bar Association’s Young Lawyers’ Section.
-Albert J. Derbes, IV chairs the New Orleans Bar Association’s Bankruptcy Section, regularly speaking to other attorneys for their continuing legal education requirements.
+Albert J. Derbes, IV is active in the New Orleans Bar Association, serving on its Board of Directors.
+He regularly speaks to other attorneys for their continuing legal education requirements.
 Bill Babin was named this year’s Jesuit High School (New Orleans) Alumnus of the Year.
 Beau P. Sagona currently serves as chair of the Mandatory Continuing Legal Education Committee of the Louisiana Supreme Court, which committee regulates legal education for 20,000+ Louisiana attorneys.
 The Firm competes successfully in the New Orleans Bar Association’s New Orleans Bar & Grille Cook-Off, which raises funds for legal aid.

 20th Anniversary Year

 The Derbes Law Firm, LLC celebrated its 20th year of practice in 2015, following the retirement of Albert J. Derbes III on January 31, 2015.
-The firm has eight attorneys, including its two associates, Kaja S. Elmer and Bryan J. O’Neill.
+The firm has eight attorneys, including its two associates, Bryan J. O’Neill and Jared S. Scheinuk.
 Most of the firm’s staff bring more than a decade each of experience in the firm, including our in-house CPA, Hugh J. Posner.